Sunnfast/tictactoe/README.md

 # tictactoe

-A simple tic-tac-toe game built using JS, HTML, and CSS
+A simple tic-tac-toe game built using JS, HTML, and SCSS